Analysis | The mass shooting in Colorado is probably only one of scores that have occurred during your life

 This year, with the pandemic fading, the country already has had three such deadly incidents.
-The most recent occurred in Boulder, Colo., on Monday night, where a 10 people, including a police officer, were fatally shot.
+The most recent occurred in Boulder, Colo., on Monday night, where 10 people, including a police officer, were fatally shot.

 More people have been killed in mass shootings this year than were killed in any year from 1966 (when The Post data begin) through 1981.
 That’s another part of the recent trend: The mass shootings in the United States in recent years have been far deadlier, in part as a function of the weapons used.